agstephens/RL-mkdocs/docs/unit2/lesson7/lesson7.md

 ## Your turn:
-Follow [Worksheet7](worksheet7.md) to understand how to deal with ros2 programatically.
+Follow [Worksheet7](worksheet7.md) to understand how to deal with ros2 programmatically.
   <!-- [worksheet8.1](../../workseets/worksheet8.1.ipynb)

   [worksheet8.2](../../workseets/worksheet8.2.ipynb) -->